deniseylarson/api-docs-portfolio/REST_Countries_API_Documentation.md

 ## Troubleshooting Tips
 - If a request returns `404`, double-check your spelling or use the `/all` endpoint to confirm the country exists.
-- API may rate-limit requests if hit too frequently — consider caching results locally.
+- API may rate-limit requests if hit too frequently.
+Consider caching results locally.
 - JSON keys may change slightly between versions; validate response structure before parsing.

 ---